mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

     // Proportional Mode:
     // - "error" (proportional on error),
     // - "input" (proportional on measurement),
-    // - "both" (proportional on 50% error and 50% measurement)
     P_MODE: "input",
-    // Derivative Mode:
-    // - "error" (derivative on error),
-    // - "input" (derivative on measurement)
-    D_MODE: "input",
     // Target Grid Power (W)
     SETPOINT: -100,
     // Output Minimum (W): should be below the SETPOINT value, like 300-400W below.